David-McJonathan/BestPriceBahn/README.md

 ---
 ### Function
 Enter departure city. \
-Storage results in the database for the next 21 days for the cities of Munich, Cologne, Mainz and Frankfurt
+Get results for the next 21 days for the connection to Munich, Cologne, Mainz and Frankfurt \
+Results are stored in the database

 ---
 ### Webcrawling permitted or not permitted